Common Mistakes

 2: Prefixing identifiers with '_'

-A lot of developers new to C++ try to learn by browsing the standard libraries and getting there habits from things done there or bring conventions from their current favorite languages into there C++ code.
-One of the things they ultimately pick up on is using '_' as a prefix for identifiers.
+Many developers new to C++ try to learn by browsing the standard libraries and acquiring habits from what they see or incorporating conventions from their current favorite languages into their C++ code.
+One thing they ultimately pick up on is using '_' as a prefix for identifiers.

-Though technically not wrong in all situations the actual rules on using the '_' as an identifier prefix are non trivial.
-Thus making it a habit will eventually get you burnt.
-The issue is that most identifiers that have prefix '_' are reserved for use by the implementation, thus the compiler/linker may potentially do special things with them.
+Though technically not wrong in all situations, the actual rules on using the '_' as an identifier prefix are nontrivial.
+The issue is that most identifiers with prefix '_' are reserved for use by the implementation.
+Thus, the compiler/linker may potentially do special things with them.
 You can read up on the issue here: What are the rules about using an underscore in a C++ identifier?.

 3: void main()